ben-ng/cs-for-humans/ideas/halting-problem.md

 ## Why Do We Care?

 It turns out that many unsolved problems *reduce* to the halting problem.
-This means that if you were able to solve the halting problem, you would be able to use that solution to solve *all* these other problems.
+This means that if you were able to solve any of these problems, you could also solve the halting problem, and vice-versa.
+(1)

 I'll give you two practical problems, and one mathematical problem.